 2. Fasting glucose

-3. Testosterone free and total
+3. Testosterone Free and Total Equilibrium

 Take the first step towards better health and order your initial blood test panel today.
 The blood panel will include metabolic biomarkers that will help determine your current diabetes status in addition to associated risk factors and key hormones, including testosterone and thyroid.